awesomemotive/wp-simple-pay-lite/readme.txt

 = Stripe Payment Forms v4.7.3 - March 30, 2023 =

 * New: Add a "Summary Report" email to stay up to date with payment form performance.

-= Stripe Payment Forms v4.7.2 - March 13, 2023 =

-* New: New payment experience - support for Cloudflare's "Turnstile", a free CAPTCHA service.
-Visit "WP Simple Pay > Settings > General > Anti-Spam" to learn more.
-* New: Add additional payment form templates.